igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/stepsgenerator/StepsGenerator.md

 [Puzzle files](.)

-Implement a function, which accepts a positive integer `n`.
-The function should return a list representing the generateSteps with n levels using the `#` character.
+Given a positive integer `n` implement a function which returns a list representing the generated steps with `n` levels using the `#` character.
 Make sure the step has appropriate number of spaces on the right hand side!

 ## Examples